Sachin-D-N/Amazon_Food_Reviews/README.md

 Its basic fundamental concepts are also constructive in deep learning.
 Logistic regression describes and estimates the relationship between one dependent binary variable and independent variables.

-To Know detailed information about Logistic_Regression and implementation  please visit my medium blog link here https://medium.com/analytics-vidhya/logistic-regression-with-amazon-food-reviews-164b3748335e
+To Know detailed information about Logistic_Regression and implementation  please visit my [Medium blog](https://medium.com/analytics-vidhya/logistic-regression-with-amazon-food-reviews-164b3748335e)

 After applying Logistic_Regression  algorithm to Amazon_food_reviews data set we make below conclusions.